• Skip to Content

 COURSEWORK NOT APPLIED TO A BACHELOR’S DEGREE

-For students who either are in a Whiting School of Engineering combined bachelor’s/master’s degree program or have already earned a Whiting School of Engineering or Krieger School of Arts and Sciences bachelor’s degree and are seeking a Whiting School of Engineering master’s degree, any graduate-level coursework (as defined by the Whiting School of Engineering graduate program) not applied to the undergraduate degree may be applied to the graduate degree, regardless of when that course was taken (i.e., before or after the undergraduate degree has been conferred) with the permission of the master’s faculty advisor.
+For students who are either in a Whiting School of Engineering combined bachelor’s/WSE-EP master’s degree program or have already earned a Whiting School of Engineering or Krieger School of Arts and Sciences bachelor’s degree and are seeking a WSE-EP master’s degree, any graduate-level coursework (as defined by the WSE-EP graduate program) not applied to the undergraduate degree may be applied to the graduate degree, regardless of when that course was taken (i.e., before or after the undergraduate degree has been conferred) with the permission of the master’s faculty advisor.

 MASTER’S–MASTER’S DOUBLE COUNTING COURSEWORK APPLIED TO A MASTER’S DEGREE

+Students pursuing (1) a WSE-EP master’s and a master’s from any JHU school simultaneously or (2) a WSE-EP master’s after having earned a master’s from any JHU school may double-count either two semester-length courses or three-quarter-length courses across two master’s programs as long as the courses are equivalent to the graduate-level or higher in the WSE-EP graduate programs.
 The student must receive approval from both master’s degree program faculty advisors if both sets of degree requirements will be completed at the same time.
 For a student to double-count coursework from two master’s degrees whose requirements are met at different times, the student must obtain only the approval of the faculty advisor in the program to be finished second.
 Individual graduate programs reserve the right to enforce stricter policies.

-EP Policy on Double-Counting Courses - Certificate to Master’s Degree
+Policy on Double-Counting Courses - Certificate to Master’s Degree

-Students pursuing (1) a WSE-EP post-baccalaureate (graduate) certificate and a WSE-EP master’s degree simultaneously, (2) a WSE-EP master’s degree after having earned a WSE-EP post-baccalaureate (graduate) certificate, or (3) a WSE-EP post-baccalaureate (graduate) certificate after having earned a WSE-EP master's degree in a different discipline can double-count up to five applicable courses between the two programs.
+Students pursuing (1) a WSE-EP post-baccalaureate (graduate) certificate and a WSE-EP master’s degree simultaneously, (2) a WSE-EP master’s degree after having earned a WSE-EP post-baccalaureate (graduate) certificate, or (3) a WSE-EP post-baccalaureate (graduate) certificate after having earned a WSE-EP master’s degree in a different discipline, can double-count up to five applicable courses between the two programs.
 At least five courses must be unique to the master’s degree (i.e., not double-counted).

 In all cases, the student must receive approval from program representatives to ensure that these courses meet both certificate and degree requirements.
 Courses cannot be double-counted toward two certificate programs.
 Courses cannot be counted toward more than two programs (certificate or degree).
 Program-approved courses not applied to any certificate or degree from an outside institution or within JHU are not considered double-counted courses.
 All coursework, including double-counted courses, must be completed within a specified time period.
 Students should refer to the Time Limitation Policy for more information.